The arguments of the top-level function in a

 control the flow of data through the data channel, defining when the data is

-valid and can be read or can be written, as defined in Port-Level I/O Protocols.
+valid and can be read or can be written, as defined in Port-Level Protocols for Vivado IP Flow.
 Tip: These port protocols can be customized in the Vivado IP flow, but are set and cannot be changed in the Vitis kernel flow, in most cases.

 - The interface also defines the execution control scheme for the HLS design, specifying the operation of the kernel or IP as pipelined or sequential, as defined in Block-Level Control Protocols.

-As described in Designing Efficient Kernels the choice and configuration of interfaces is a key to the success of your design.
+As described in Best Practices for Designing with M_AXI Interfaces the choice and configuration of interfaces is a key to the success of your design.
 However, Vitis HLS tries to simplify the process by selecting default interfaces for the target flows.
 For more information on the defaults used refer to Interfaces for Vivado IP Flow or Interfaces for Vitis Kernel Flow as appropriate to your design.

 After synthesis completes you can review the mapping of the software arguments of your C/C++ code to hardware ports or interfaces in the SW I/O Information section of the Synthesis Summary report.